MihneaTs1/younihack/README.md

 ### 3. Configure environment variables

-Create a `.env` file in the project root with:
+Create a `.env` file in the project root:

 ```env
 MAIL_USER=your.email@gmail.com